|Nutritional Guidelines (per serving)|

-- Peel and chop the onion into 1/4-inch pieces.
-Put potatoes and onions into a bowl and mix them together.
+Place potatoes and onions into a large bowl and mix them together.
 Salt the mixture.

-- In a large, heavy, non-stick frying pan, heat the olive oil on medium-high heat.
-Carefully place the potato and onion mixture into the frying pan, spreading it evenly over the surface.
+In a large, heavy, nonstick frying pan, heat 1 1/2 cups of the olive oil on medium-high heat.
+Carefully place the potato-onion mixture into the frying pan, spreading it evenly over the surface.
 The oil should almost cover the potatoes.
-You may need to turn down the heat slightly, so the potatoes do not burn.
+You might need to turn down the heat slightly so the potatoes do not burn.
 You want them to slowly fry, not becoming crisp like french fries, but rather tender and creamy.
 It is important to use good olive oil, as the potatoes will absorb quite a bit of the oil.

-- Crack the eggs into a large mixing bowl and beat by hand with a whisk or fork.
-Pour in the cooled potato onion mixture.
+Crack the eggs into a large and beat by hand with a whisk or fork.
+Pour in the cooled potato-onion mixture.
 Mix together with a large spoon.
 Let sit for about five minutes.

-- Pour 1 to 2 tablespoons of olive oil into a small, non-stick frying pan (approximately 9 to 10 inches in diameter) and heat on medium heat.
-Be careful not to get the pan too hot because the oil will burn—or the tortilla will!
-When hot, stir the potato onion mixture once more and “pour” into the pan and spread out evenly.
+Pour 1 to 2 tablespoons of the remaining olive oil into a small, non-stick frying pan (approximately 9 to 10 inches in diameter) and heat on medium heat.
+Be careful not to get the pan too hot because the oil or the tortilla will burn.
+When hot, stir the potato-onion mixture once more and “pour” into the pan and spread out evenly.
 Allow the egg to cook around the edges.
-Then you can carefully lift up one side of the omelet to check if the egg has slightly “browned.”
+Then you can carefully lift up one side of the omelet to check if the egg has slightly browned.
 The inside of the mixture should not be completely cooked and the egg will still be runny.

-- If you've never prepared a Spanish omelet, learn how with our illustrated step-by-step tutorial.
+- If you've never prepared a Spanish omelet, use this illustrated step-by-step tutorial to guide you.

 - It is not necessary to slice the potatoes paper thin, and it is best not to use a food processor because most will slice the potatoes too thin, and then they stick together.

-- How do you know when the oil is hot enough to fry the potatoes and onions?
-Drop a single piece of potato or a bit of bread into the oil.
+- To determine when the oil is hot enough to fry the potatoes and onions, drop a single piece of potato or a bit of bread into the oil.
 It should sizzle.

 - Remember to watch the heat while frying.
 If the oil is too hot, the potatoes will brown rapidly on the outside but will be raw on the inside.

-- After frying potatoes, place the potato and onion mixture in a colander for a few minutes to allow more oil to drain.
+- After frying the potatoes, place the potato-onion mixture in a colander for a few minutes to allow more oil to drain.
 If you do this, place a plate underneath to catch the olive oil and you can use it again.

-- Ham - Using a couple thick slices (1/4") of Serrano ham, finely chop them.
+- Ham: Use a couple 1/4-inch thick slices of finely chopped Serrano ham.
 Then add the pieces to the potato and onion mixture after frying.
-Canadian bacon or smoked ham that you buy in a deli work well for this variation.
-Be careful to adjust the salt accordingly, since ham may be salty!
+Canadian bacon or smoked ham you buy in a deli work well for this variation.
+Be careful to adjust the salt accordingly, since ham can be salty.